Instructions & Support

 Locking a tuning

 By default, whenever the app is running it will be listening for and measuring the inharmonicity of each note.
-As new information is acquired it repeatedly recalculates the tuning in order to give the best tuning based on all available data.
+As new information is acquired it repeatedly recalculates the tuning in order to give you the best tuning based on all available data.
 Generally the changes in tuning are quite small after the initial inharmonicity measurements of several notes across the range of the piano.
 However, it may be desirable to at some point “lock” a tuning to protect it from any future changes.
-This is achieved by toggling the button on the right side of the screen from “Listen” mode to “Lock” mode.
+This is done by toggling the button on the right side of the screen from “Listen” mode to “Lock” mode.
 A good time to do this might be after a pitch adjustment, when the inharmonicity of most notes has been measured.

 Saving and loading tuning files

-In the pro version of this piano tuning software it is possible to save tuning files that store the inharmonicity and tuning curve for pianos.
+In the Pro version of PianoMeter it is possible to save the tuning files that contain the inharmonicity data and tuning curve for pianos.
 The tuning files can then be loaded at a later date to re-tune the same piano.
 Although tuning files are saved automatically, you can input a name and/or identifying information for each file.
-This is done via Menu -> Tuning file settings.
-There you can enter information about the manufacturer, model, serial number, type of piano, and the name of the piano’s owner (for professional tuners with multiple clients) and other miscellaneous information about the piano.
+This is done via Menu > Tuning file settings.
+There, you can enter information about the manufacturer, model, serial number, type of piano, and the name of the piano’s owner (for professional tuners with multiple clients) and other miscellaneous information about the piano.
 This information is for piano identification only and does not affect the tuning curve.
-To load a previously saved tuning file, go to Menu -> Load tuning file, and then simply select the tuning file you wish to load.
-Saved tuning files can be sorted by name, manufacturer, and date accessed; you can also locate tuning files using the search bar at the top of the screen.
-Long-pressing a tuning file brings up a special menu with options to copy, rename, delete, or “share” a tuning file (exporting it to email, messaging, dropbox, etc.) To access files saved to the device’s storage using the “export” function, for most Android systems go to Settings > Storage > Other > EasyPianoTuner, then long-press the appropriate file to access options for sharing that file to email, etc.

 Calibration